HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

 =======================================================================================

-``cazy_webscraper`` can be configured to retrieve the latest taxonomic classifications from the GTDB Taxonomy database for user specified sets of CAZymes in a local CAZyme database.
+``cazy_webscraper`` can be configured to retrieve the latest taxonomic classifications from the Genome Taxonomy Database (GTDB) for user specified sets of CAZymes in a local CAZyme database.
 Many of the same configuration options apply to the retrieval of protein data from CAZy, UniProt, GenBank and PDB.